lluis/dokan/README.rst

   dokan_sshfs/DokanSSHFSInstaller/Output/ -- installer

+I disabled some controls, since config file don't stores password nor passphrase, service can't get it from config file, so it only allows authentication with empty passphrase keys.

+Also disabled the multiple configurations, when you click start, current configuration is saved automatically.

 * I never made windows software before, nor any c#, so use it under your responsability :)